balantaim/Automation-test-LoginForm-selenium-Java/README.md

-This is Selenium Gradle build with TestNG plug-in
+This is Selenium Maven build - TestNG, Selenium, POM